Outdoor Adventure Coordinator

 - Plan and implement risk management and no-trace camping practices while on camping trips

-- Plan and support other volunteers to lead environmental programming
+- Plan and support other staff to lead environmental programming

-- Plan and support other volunteers to lead overnight tent camping on-site
+- Plan and support other staff to lead overnight tent camping on-site

 - Act as an additional program support member where needed

 - Plan and pack food for on-site and off-site camping trips, in coordination with kitchen and the Assistant Director of Operations

 - Plan and pack equipment for on-site and off-site camping trips, in coordination with Camp Counsellors